 Affleck explained, "If no one else was going to give us the chance to do the kind of acting we could do, we decided we'd just make this movie ourselves—however we could do it, low-budget, whatever.
 The whole idea was to have a videotape on the shelf at the end of the day and be able to say, 'We made this.'"

-Of the bidding war that instantly ensued after they showed the script to their agent, Damon recalled, "It was the first time we realized how Hollywood works.
+Damon recalled of the bidding war that instantly ensued after they showed the script to their agent, "It was the first time we realized how Hollywood works.
 We'd both gone in for a lot of auditions, but when you actually have something that people are trying to buy from you, it's a whole different thing."

 "The idea was to do what was best for the movie, which was to get it made," Affleck said.
 "But after a year, we had a falling-out with [Castle Rock] and they gave the script back to us with a 30-day turnaround period, which meant if we didn't sell it within 30 days they'd get the movie back and would be able to do what they wanted with it.
 It was either make it with who they were asking us to make it with or take this risk.
-We were basically being fired and offered tickets to the premiere of this thing we'd put three years of our lives into, and which was now starring—"
+We were basically being fired and offered tickets to the premiere of this thing we'd put three years of our lives into."

-"I laughed the entire time we wrote," Damon told The Guardian in 2015.
-"It was a really joyful experience."
-When the movie became a sleeper hit and the Oscar buzz began, he recalled, "You wake up one morning and the world is entirely the same and you know, actually, all the things that mattered yesterday are the same today, except the world is forever going to be a totally different place for you."
+"You wake up one morning and the world is entirely the same," Damon told The Guardian, "and you know, actually, all the things that mattered yesterday are the same today, except the world is forever going to be a totally different place for you."

 He added, "That's the mind-f--k and it takes a few years to even get your head around what's happening… I remember my brother said, 'How are you doing?'
 And I was, like, 'I'm the f--king same, but everyone else is different.'"